Array.prototype.some()

 ];Code language: JavaScript (javascript)

-Sorting objects by a numeric property
+Sorting objects by a numerical property

 The following example shows how to sort the employees by salary in ascending order.